Composition Design of Shape Memory Ceramics based on Gaussian Processes: Introduction

 Generally, a stressed transition layer separates the twinned martensite and austenite, leading to average compatibility between phases.
 The reversibility of the phase transformation, measured by the width of the hysteresis loop \cite{zarnetta_identification_2010, knupfer_nucleation_2013} or by the number of cycles to failure \cite{chluba_shape_2015, ni_exceptional_2016}, can be achieved by improving the compatibility of the two phases.
 Generally, there is an equipartition between the elastic energy of the stressed transition layer and the total interfacial energy of the twin boundaries \cite{kohn_branching_1992, ball_fine_1987}.
-The process of tuning geometric compatibility entails devising strategies to reduce elastic energy in the transition layer by adjusting lattice parameters via compositional changes \cite{delville_transmission_2010}.
-This is thought to improve the reversibility of the transformation by two distinct mechanisms: 1) It removes an energy barrier associated to the creation of these stressed transition layers during transformation \cite{zhang_energy_2009} and 2) it mitigates against plastic deformation in these stressed layers as they move through the material during transformation.
+The process of tuning geometric compatibility entails devising strategies to reduce the elastic energy in the transition layer by adjusting the lattice parameters via compositional changes \cite{delville_transmission_2010}.
+This is thought to improve the reversibility of the transformation by two distinct mechanisms: 1) remove an energy barrier associated with the creation of these stressed transition layers during transformation \cite{zhang_energy_2009} and 2) mitigate against plastic deformation in these stressed layers as they move through the material during transformation.\\ Necessary and sufficient conditions for eliminating this transition layer in a simple austenite/martensite interface are $\lambda_2 = 1$ plus additional conditions, explained below.
+Under these stronger conditions, stressed transition layers are not only eliminated for simple austenite/twinned martensite interfaces, but also in a wide variety of complex microstructures involving multiple austenite/martensite interfaces relevant to nucleation and growth.
+These stronger conditions are termed conditions of supercompatibility.
+Within the theory of martensite \cite{Mackenzie_crystallography_1954, bowles_crystallography_1954} the {\it cofactor conditions}, introduced in \cite{james_way_2005, Chen2013} are notable conditions of supercompatibility.
+Like $\lambda_2 = 1$ they are purely geometrical; they only involve the lattice parameters of the two phases.
+The strategy of tuning lattice parameters by compositional changes has been used successfully in metals to lower thermal hysteresis to a few degrees K \cite{zarnetta_identification_2010, song_enhanced_2013, meng_thermal_2015} or to increase the fatigue life under repeated stress-induced transformation (in tension) \cite{chluba_shape_2015} to $10^7$ cycles.\\